mariellefoster/plots_and_projects/README.md

 - Monitors your computer for clipboard events
 - When you copy something, it replaces that with a random dad joke (curl icanhazdadjoke.com)
 - Confusion ensues

+## Advice Desert
+- Desert where no one can give me advice